-VWO calls a variation a Winner when its potential loss is below the threshold of caring and its Probability to be best is higher than 95%.
+VWO calls a variation a Winner when its potential loss is below the threshold of caring and its Probability to be best is greater than or equal to 95%.
 The probability to be best is typically the probability of a variation outperforming all other variations to be the best.
 VWO declares only one Winner.

 How VWO Calculates the Threshold of Caring